-An experienced public servant and seasoned crisis consultant, Wendeen Eolis has vetted lawyers for high level roles in the administrations of four American presidents, covering both sides of the aisle.
+An experienced public servant and seasoned crisis consultant, Wendeen Eolis has vetted lawyers for high level roles in the administrations of six American presidents, covering both sides of the aisle.

 Following President George W. Bush's visit to New York, just days after the attacks on the World Trade Center, Wendeen Eolis got involved in disaster recovery counseling and vetting of lawyers for businesses damaged, and destroyed in downtown Manhattan.

 Hope's Champion Task Force was her personal vision to assist Americans, allies, and friends of America in the aftermath of catastrophic events especially overseas.